 Perhaps each created kind is a unique combination of non-unique traits.
 Look at people, for instance.
 Each of us has certain traits that we may admire (or abhor): brown hair, tall stature, or even a magnificent nose like mine.
 Whatever the trait, someone else has exactly the same trait, but nobody has the same combination of traits that you do or I do.
 Each of us is a unique combination of non-unique traits.
 In a sense, that’s why it’s hard to classify people.
 If you break them up according to hair type, you’ll come out with groups that won’t fit with the eye type, and so on.
 Furthermore, we recognize each person as distinct.

 We see a similar pattern among other living things.
 Each created kind is a unique combination of traits that are individually shared with members of other groups.
-The platypus (Fig. 9), for example, was at first considered a hoax by evolutionists, since its “weird” set of traits made it difficult even to guess what it was evolving from or into.
+The platypus (Figure 9), for example, was at first considered a hoax by evolutionists, since its “weird” set of traits made it difficult even to guess what it was evolving from or into.
 Creationists point out that each of its traits (including complex ones like its electric location mechanism, leathery egg, and milk glands) is complete, fully functional, and well-integrated into a distinctive and marvelous kind of life.

 Perhaps God used a design in living things similar to the one He used in the non-living world.
 Only about a hundred different elements or atoms are combined in different ways to make a tremendous variety of non-living molecules or compounds.
 Maybe creationists will one day identify a relatively few genes and gene sets that, in unique combinations, were used to make all the different types of life we see.
-It would take a tremendous amount of research to validate this “mosaic or modular” concept of a created unit, but the results would be a truly objective taxonomy that would be welcomed by all scientists, both creationists and evolutionists.
+It would take a tremendous amount of research to validate this “mosaic or modular” concept of a created kind, but the results would be a truly objective taxonomy that would be welcomed by all scientists, both creationists and evolutionists.
 We might even be able to write a “genetic formula” for each created kind, as we can write a chemical formula (a unique combination of non-unique atoms) for each kind of compound.

-“But,” says Gould, “how could the existence of distinct species be justified by a theory [evolution] that proclaimed ceaseless change as the most fundamental fact of nature?”
+Why should we be able to classify plants and animals into created kinds or species at all?
+The late Stephen Gould,1 famed evolutionist and acrimonious anti-creationist, wrote that biologists have been quite successful in dividing up the living world into distinct and discrete species.
+“But,” said Gould, “how could the existence of distinct species be justified by a theory [evolution] that proclaimed ceaseless change as the most fundamental fact of nature?”
 For an evolutionist, why should there be species at all?
 If all life forms have been produced by gradual expansion through selected mutations from a small beginning gene pool, organisms really should just grade into one another without distinct boundaries.
 Darwin also recognized the problem.
 He finally ended by denying the reality of species.
-But, as Gould points out, Darwin was quite good at classifying the species whose ultimate reality he denied.
-And, says Gould, Darwin could take no comfort in fossils, since he was also successful in classifying them into distinct species.
+As Gould pointed out, Darwin was quite good at classifying the species whose ultimate reality he denied.
+And, said Gould, Darwin could take no comfort in fossils, since he was also successful in classifying them into distinct species.
 He used the same criteria we use to classify plants and animals today.